Board of Directors & Committee Members

 David’s background is in sales leadership, and has been growing technology businesses in Scotland for over 20 years, mainly within the software and consultancy space, helping clients become more efficient & agile in operation, and profitable in routes to market.
 David operates from Glasgow but with customers across UK, Europe, and Central & South America, we are a truly global operation.

-David has a strong sales and marketing focus, and contributes specifically towards the growth of the IBNS as a not for profit business, as well as its communications and social channel strategy.
+David has a strong sales and marketing focus, and contributes specifically towards the growth of Causeway as a not for profit business, as well as its communications and social channel strategy.

 Ian McCann, Company Secretary